Skip to Content

 Instructions

-2. Place the beef in a 4 quart slow cooker crockpot.
-Click for a 4 quart crockpot.
+• Place the beef in a 4-quart slow cooker crockpot.

-5. Cover crockpot and cook on LOW for 8 hours.
+• Cover the crockpot and cook on low for 8 hours.

-6. Remove meat from crockpot and place in a bowl.
+• Remove the meat from the crockpot and place it in a bowl with a little of the Au Jus.
 Use a fork to shred it.

-8. Place hoagie rolls on a baking sheet lined with parchment paper.
+• Place the hoagie rolls on a baking sheet lined with parchment paper.

-9. Open oagie rolls and fill with shredded beef and onions from crockpot.
+• Open the hoagie rolls and fill with shredded beef and onions from the crockpot.

-10. Top with provolone cheese slices, using 2 slices per sandwich.
+• Top with provolone cheese slices using 2 slices per sandwich.

-11. Broil open-faced for about 3 - 5 minutes, until cheese is nicely melted.
-Watch closely.
+• Broil open-faced for about 3 minutes, until the cheese is nicely melted.
+Watch closely so the bread doesn't burn.

-12. Ladle Au Jus liquid from crockpot into two individual dipping bowls.
+• Ladle Au Jus liquid from the crockpot into individual dipping bowls.

-13. Serve sandwiches with Au Jus for dipping.
+• Serve the sandwiches with the Au Jus for dipping.

 Notes